sourcegraph/handbook/content/departments/people-talent/people-ops/process/how-we-engage-talent-outside-the-us/index.md

 For candidates or teammates that do not currently hold a visa or permanent residency for the country they plan to live in or move to, but have an existing or in-process case, Sourcegraph may be able to transfer and take over the case (depending on the visa, the country, and whether we have the ability to support it directly or via our PEO partner).
 The candidate or teammate would carry the cost of transferring and sponsoring the case.

-#### Sourcegraph will not consider initiating new petitions prior to their 1-year mark

-For candidates in need of sponsorship that require a new visa, we will agree to sponsor new visas for teammates so long as they have worked at Sourcegraph a minimum of 12 consecutive months prior to initiating a visa petition and given that we have the ability to sponsor said visa.

-Sourcegraph does not have the ability to support F-1 extensions (OPT).

-Any visas sponsored by Sourcegraph must be compatible with an all-remote work setting.

 ### Countries where we cannot currently support employment or contracting